 Ms Zhang is one of the founding executives of the Company and has been the Company Secretary since September 2005.
 She has over 20 years of experience in the mining industry and has been instrumental in the Company's growth.
-Ms Zhang has BA, MA and EMBA (Australia Graduate School of Management) degrees, is a Fellow of Institute of Chartered Secretaries and Administrators (ICSA) and the Hong Kong Institute of Chartered Secretaries (HKICS), is a member and graduate of GIA.
+Ms Zhang has BA, MA and EMBA (Australia Graduate School of Management) degrees, is a Fellow of Institute of Chartered Secretaries and Administrators (ICSA) and the Hong Kong Institute of Chartered Secretaries (HKICS), is a member and graduate of AICD, and a graduate of GIA.